Careers in Automotive Technology

 General Info About the Program

 De Anza College offers many certificate and degree programs, both during the day and at night to help individuals prepare for employment in automotive technology.
 The Automotive Technology building at De Anza is 10,000 square feet plus additional classrooms and outside areas.
 Lab areas include workstations with 15 lifts, a powertrain lab, a machine shop, a stationary engine lab, alignment stations, two dynamometers and specialized classrooms.
-De Anza College's Automotive Technology is a Toyota - Technician Education Network (T-TEN) certified training provider.
-The program is also certified by the National Automotive Technicians Education Foundation (NATEF).
+De Anza College's Automotive Technology program is certified by the National Automotive Technicians Education Foundation (NATEF).

 Automotive Technology Certificate and Degree Programs